appsmithorg/appsmith-docs/website/docs/workflows/tutorials/set-up-webhook-workflow.md

 6. Copy and save the **URL** and the **Bearer Token**.
 7. Click **Publish** in the top right corner to publish your workflow.

-You've created your first workflow, and it's available in your workspace for integrating it in your apps.
+You've created your first workflow, and it's available in your workspace for integrating it into your apps.

 ## Integrate workflow with app